bredelings/BAli-Phy/README.md

 Install
 -------

-Most users don't need to compile BAli-Phy from source.
-If you just want down install bali-phy, please visit the [release page](http://www.bali-phy.org/download.php).
+If you just want to install bali-phy, please visit the [release page](http://www.bali-phy.org/download.php).
 If you want to compile BAli-phy from source, the quick start instructions are below.

 Compiling
 ---------